-You might think that the home buying process starts with getting pre-approved by a lender or with choosing a real estate agent.
-In reality, the home buying process begins and ends with your finances.
-Saving your money for a down payment is a good idea, but if you lack a strong credit score to back it up, you could find yourself renting for another couple of years in Orlando, Florida until you raise your score.
+The road to home ownership doesn't start with getting pre-approved for a loan or with choosing a real estate agent.
+The content of your wallet begins the home buying process.
+Saving your money for a down payment is a good idea, but if you don't have an acceptable credit score to back it up, you could find yourself renting for another couple of years in Orlando until you improve your score.

 - Types of Credit — Do you have a healthy mix of loans and credit cards?

-When you pull your credit report, you'll discover that you actually have three reports.
-Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different models to calculate your credit rating.
+When you pull your credit report, you'll see that you actually have three reports.
+Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different models to determine your credit rating.
 FICO is used by Experian.
 Equifax's model is called BEACON and TransUnion uses EMPIRICA.
-This means you have three scores, one for each scoring model.
+You have a credit score with all three of the bureaus.

-Lenders want to make sure that giving you a loan isn't a risk for them.
-Your FICO score gives lenders a view of what type of borrower you are based solely on your credit history.
+When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
+Your FICO score gives lenders a view of what type of borrower you'll be solely because of your credit history.
 You'll need a score of at least 740 to get a satisfactory interest rate.
-You can qualify for a loan with a lower score, but the interest accumulated in the long run could be more than double that of someone with a higher FICO score.
+If your score is lower, you can still qualify for a loan, but the interest accumulated in the long run could be more than double the amount of someone having a better FICO score.

-Staying on top of your FICO score is the first step in purchasing a home.
-Call us at 407-380-6363 and we can help you get on the right track to the home of your dreams.
+Getting your credit in order is the first step in buying a home.
+Contact us and we can help you get on the right track to the home of your dreams.

-How do you boost your credit score?
-Building your FICO score takes time.
-It can be hard to make a significant stride change in your number with small changes, but your score can improve in a year or two by monitoring your credit report and by using credit extended to you to raise your score, instead of ruin it.
+How do you obtain a higher score?
+Improving your FICO score takes time.
+It can be hard to make a significant change in your credit score with quick fixes, but your score can improve in a year by monitoring your credit report and by using your credit wisely.
 The best way to do this is to know your FICO score.
-Here are some ways you can improve your credit score:
+Here are some methods to improve your credit score:

 - Keep up with payments.
-Payment history is a big factor in your FICO score.
-It's one of the reasons people who have recently experienced job loss see the biggest hit in their credit score.
-Yes, it takes longer to restore your credit this way, but it's the most reliable way to show that you're responsible enough to make payments to a lender.
+Your credit score plummets with each account that goes to collections.
+It's where people who have recently been unemployed see the biggest dip in their credit score.
+Yes, it takes longer to build up your credit with payment history, but it's the surest way to show that you're responsible enough to make payments to a lender.

 - Correct your credit report.
-If you discover mistakes on your credit report, write to the bureau asking that the item be removed.
-If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.
+If you find incorrect items on your credit report, write to the bureau asking that the item be removed.
+If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

-- Even out your debt.
-At first, this doesn't sound like a good idea.
-But, you don't want to have one card that is holding the maximum and have your remaining cards at a zero balance.
-It's better to have each of your cards at a smaller balance than to have the majority of your debt sitting on one card.
+- Spread your debt around.
+At first, this doesn't seem like a good idea.
+But, you want to avoid of having one card that is maxed out and have the rest of your cards at a zero balance.
+It's better to have each of your cards at about 25% of their credit limit than to have all of your debt transferred to a single card.

-Now that you know more about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
-Keep in mind that when it's time to apply for a loan to purchase a home, you'll want to keep your credit inquiries within a two-week window to avoid adverse effects on your credit score.
-With the help of Royalty Real Estate Boutique, Inc., the loan process is sure to go more smoothly so you, too, can achieve home ownership.
+Now that you're more informed about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
+Keep in mind that when it's time to apply for a loan to purchase a house, you'll want to keep your applications within a two-week window to avoid a negative mark on your credit score.
+With the help of Royalty Real Estate Boutique, Inc., shopping for a mortgage is sure to go more smoothly so you, too, can achieve home ownership.